 Incorporating social media into the website design is very easy.
-You can keep them virtually anywhere you want but according to your website ascetic and theme, like in the header, navigation, footer, and other webpages of the website.
+You can keep them virtually anywhere you want but according to your website ascetic and theme, like in the header, navigation, footer, and other webpages.

-By adding these buttons, you are making it easier for your visitors to check your social media accounts and connect with your brand on various platforms online.
-They can follow you for your updates, enquire and ask you about your products — potentially expanding your chances of your visitors returning to your website.
+Adding these buttons makes it easier for your visitors to check your social media accounts and connect with your brand on various online platforms.
+They can follow you for your updates, enquire and ask about your products — potentially expanding your chances of visitors returning to your website.

 If you publish new articles regularly on your blog linked to your website, consider adding share buttons on various social media platforms, making it easy for your visitors to share your content on their social media accounts.

 This is one of the efficient and straightforward elements needed in your web design.
-It’s very effective in reaching more potential customers and will boost your digital visibility.
+It effectively reaches more potential customers and will boost your digital visibility.

 7 – Minimalistic website design

-Minimalism has gained popularity and is still trending as it is in sync with modern website design practices.
-A minimalist website downloads faster, needs fewer resources and often takes less time to develop than complicated designs.
+Minimalism has gained popularity and is still trending, in sync with modern website design practices.
+A minimalist website downloads faster, needs fewer resources, and often takes less time to develop than complicated designs.

 Plus, your website will look professional, neat, and impressive.

 Minimal web design has lesser elements, but it is not easy to create one.
-You have to balance by fulfilling all essential elements of the website, making it attractive, and keeping the design clean for your visitors.
+You must balance by fulfilling all essential elements of the website, making it attractive, and keeping the design clean for your visitors.

 The best-known example of minimalism in web design is Google.com.
 Since its beta offering in the 1990s, Google has prioritised neat user interfaces.
 Its homepage is designed entirely around its search function, and any noise on the website is filtered.